 Students are responsible for learning all required material.
 Although it is a student's academic performance that is evaluated in determining grades, student conduct is important in the academic setting.
 Students shall respect and obey civil and criminal law, and shall be subject to legal penalties for violation of laws of the City, County, State and Nation.
 Student conduct must conform to MBC rules and regulations.
-Violations of such the following: ☐ Uniforms not worn in class in accordance with uniform policy ☐ Harassment of any kind ☐ Disruptive behavior that hinders or interferes with the educational process ☐ Any act or statement which threatens or violates the personal safety of any member of the faculty, staff or student body ☐ Violation of the student Code of Conduct ☐ Failure to comply with any reasonable directive from faculty or school officer □ Carrying weapons on campus ☐ Falsification or invention of any information citation or document, lying during a school investigation, or plagiarizing any piece of writing □ Helping another student cheat, fabricate, plagiarize or unlawfully acquire or use copyrighted works □ Violation of any state, federal, or school laws, regulations or rules rules and regulations will subject students to disciplinary action.
-Such violations include, but are not limited to,
+Violations of such rules and regulations will subject students to disciplinary action.
+Such violations include, but are not limited to, the following: